yangchenyun/yangchenyun.github.com/source/_posts/2013-04-17-plan-to-read-the-ruby-standard-library.markdown

 Most of the studies will take place in the [`ruby 1.9.3`][ruby-1-9-3] source code.
 I decided to read 1.9.3 instead of 2.0 because most of my work still runs in 1.9.3 that and it would be living for a while.
 It would be good I could adapt what I've learned into my work quickly.

 I decided to leave out some of the ['default gems'][default-gem] in the ruby trunk as they have either an indenpedent or a large code base and deserve dedicate attention in the future.
-So are some domain-specific parser or gui libraries such as `psych`, `rexml`, `rss`, `tk` and `tkextlib`.
+So are some domain-specific parser or gui libraries such as `syck`, `psych`, `rexml`, `rss`, `tk` and `tkextlib`.

 Along the way, [`ruby-spec`][ruby-spec] and [Programming Ruby][programming-ruby] will be the guide book to help me dive in the source code.